Brandon Bankruptcy Lawyers

 Chapter 7 Exemptions

-The U.S. Bankruptcy Code provide exemptions which allow you to retain assets and property after filing for Chapter 7 bankruptcy.
+The U.S. Bankruptcy Code provide exemptions which allow you to retain assets and property after filing for Chapter 7 bankruptcy in FL.
 You keep your retirement savings, the equity built up from your home, and $1,000 in personal property.
 While the goal is to make assets exempt, any assets beyond the exemptions may be sold to pay creditors.

-In the hands of our experienced Brandon bankruptcy attorney, Chapter 7 can be effective in providing you a fresh start while helping you keep your home and assets.
+In the hands of our experienced Brandon Chapter 7 bankruptcy lawyer in Florida, this can be effective in providing you a fresh start while helping you keep your home and assets.

 What to Expect with Chapter 13